 I'm a fellow of the Higher Education Academy

-My main interest lies in health system research on how to best organise and design care structures to support quality maternal, reproductive and newborn health.
+My main interest lies in health system research and implementation science to understand how to best organise and design care structures to support quality maternal, reproductive and newborn health.
 I lead and co-lead several projects in Africa (Tanzania, Uganda, Mozambique) and Asia (India) focussing on quality improvement through quality management approaches, capacity building, and health system strengthening.
 I also work on indicator development to support the evaluation for maternal and newborn health care.
 I’m at present the co-chair of the WHO MoNITOR committee aiming to improve the tracking for maternal and newborn health.